Cross-functional integration: Inviting database engineers and architects to the design table

 If someone says the proposed product or service isn't feasible, ask if more time would fix it.
-If it's not more time, is it a matter of hiring more people?
-Would it be feasible if you sacrificed some of the bells and whistles?
-Most importantly, remember that the people building the products or supporting the release are just as important at the release itself.
+If time isn't the issue, is it a matter of hiring more people?
+Would it be feasible if you gave up some of the bells and whistles?
+Most importantly, remember that the team members building the products or supporting the release are just as important at the release itself.
 As Reiser explains, “A target date is almost always arbitrary—humans are not.”

 Trust the teams you have

 And value their word when it comes to their area of expertise.
 Strong working relationships are built on open communication.
 It's best to err on the side of overcommunication.
 Smith explains that “The more confidence we instill with leadership, the less they’ll want their hands on every little thing every time.”
-Good communication means both listening and setting expectations and expecting them to do the same to you.
-That's the bedrock of cross-functional coordination.
+Good communication means both listening and setting expectations and expecting your team to do the same to you.
+That's the bedrock of cross-functional integration.